 What is Rolling Paper?

-Rolling papers are sheets of thin paper that are used to create cones, also known as joints.
+Rolling papers are sheets of thin paper that are used to create cones or pre-rolls, also known as joints.
 They come in a variety of sizes and can even be flavored to enhance or complement the terpenes that give each strain of cannabis its unique taste.
 In addition to the many dimensions and flavors rolling papers can come in, the paper itself can be made from unique materials.